Online surveys report: Time for change?

 Socrates said: “The secret of change is to focus all your energy not on fighting the old but on building the new”.
 It’s true that the Brexit vote won, the pound fell to a 31 year low and the future of the EU itself was questioned.
 But that is now the old.
 Since we have managed to get this far, let’s hope we can focus on a positive future and make the best out of what will come our way before next summer.
 Whatever change may bring to the UK, I’m sure we will remain resilient.

 What do you think?
 Are you afraid of the post-Brexit uncertainty, or are you considering it an opportunity to improve?
 Join the discussion on Facebook and let us know!
-Plus, don’t forget to have your say and earn money in your spare time in our latest paid surveys at Opinion Outpost UK.
+Plus, don’t forget to have your say and earn money in your spare time in our latest paid online surveys at Opinion Outpost UK.